huggingface/transformers/examples/research_projects/jax-projects/README.md

 This should display the number of TPU cores, which should be 8 on a TPUv3-8 VM.

-Now you can run the run the following steps as usual.
+Now you can run the following steps as usual.

 1. Fork the [repository](https://github.com/huggingface/transformers) by
    clicking on the 'Fork' button on the repository's page.
 This creates a copy of the code